About the author

 Nevada

-Paid sick leave laws in Nevada require every employer with “not less than 50 employees” to provide paid leave to each employee.
-Employees are entitled to “at least 0.01923 hours of paid leave for each hour of work performed”, and unused paid leave is required to carry over year-to-year up to a maximum of 40 hours per benefit year.
+Paid sick leave laws in Nevada require every employer with 50 or more employees to provide paid leave to each employee.
+Employees are entitled to “at least 0.01923 hours of paid leave for each hour of work performed,” and unused paid leave is required to carry over year-to-year up to a maximum of 40 hours per benefit year.

 For more information, contact the Nevada Office of the Labor Commissioner.